w3f/polkadot-wiki/docs/ens.md

 > [Frame](https://frame.sh/) and [Metamask](https://metamask.io) are safe and will make interacting
 > with the Ethereum blockchain through your browser very easy.

 Despite living on the Ethereum blockchain, the ENS system has multi-chain support.
-In this guide you'll go through the process of adding a KSM and DOT address to ENS.
+In this guide, you'll go through the process of adding a KSM and DOT address to ENS.
 We cover both KSM and DOT to show two different approaches.

 > Note: DOT can currently only be added using the Resolver method.
 KSM can be added through both
-> methods described below.
+> methods are described below.

 This guide is also available in video format [on Youtube](https://youtu.be/XKjZk-5_mQc).